vackosar/vackosar.github.io/_posts/2017-12-03-Boundary-Control-Entity-Architecture--The-Pattern-to-Structure-Your-Classes.md

   - /software/Boundary-Control-Entity-Architecture
 ---

+Boundary-Control-Entity (BCE) is also called Entity-Control-Boundary (ECB), Entity-Boundary-Control (EBC), Hexagonal, Onion, or The Clean Architecture (Clean Code book).
-Boundary-Control-Entity (BCE), or Entity-Control-Boundary (ECB), or Entity-Boundary-Control (EBC) architecture is a directory (package) structure pattern for sorting classes.
-It is an alternative to layered architecture.
-It is very simple and natural way to structure classes, which goes well with modularized architecture.
-One creates one BCE package structure per a microservice, feature or module having ideally between 9 to 30 classes.
+Boundary-Control-Entity architecture is effectively directory (package) structure pattern for sorting classes.
+It is an alternative to Three-tier architecture.
+It is very simple and natural way to structure classes, which goes well with modularized architecture. ne creates one BCE package structure per a microservice, feature or module having ideally between 9 to 30 classes.

 <p><img src="/images/bce.svg" alt="Boundary Control Entity architecture"/></p>